Year 1

 8. Using pictures Pictures are great for sharing and talking about a story (which is really important too!) but don’t encourage your child to use pictures to guess the words that they don’t already know.

-9. Writing letters Teach your child how to write the letters as the letter sounds are learned.
+9. Writing letters- teach your child how to write letters, as the letter sounds are learnt.
 And don’t forget to show your child how to hold the pencil correctly too!

-10. Common sense ...
-Lots and lots of books!
+10. Lots and lots of books!
 Carry on sharing and reading lots and lots of stories and information books to and with your child.
 Praise and hugs!
-Most importantly, remember that your child will learn much faster with encouragement, praise and hugs
+Most importantly, remember that your child will learn much faster with encouragement, praise and hugs.